David Keyes: Controversy

 Before Keyes formally began his role as Netanyahu's spokesman, he underwent a lengthy vetting process for the job that brought him into the prime minister's inner circle.
 As part of the vetting process, Keyes passed a polygraph test during which he was asked questions about whether he was involved in any criminal or sexual offenses.
 In April 2016, one day after Keyes posted his first official tweet as Netanyahu's spokesperson, an anonymous complaint of sexual assault against Keyes was reported in Israeli media.
 The Jerusalem Post reported at the time that the complaint came from an anti-Israel activist who was denied entry to Israel in 2014.
 Keyes unequivocally denied the allegation.

 In September 2018, New York Senate candidate Julia Salazar publicly accused Keyes of sexual assault.
 Salazar said she did so in order to preempt a planned story by The Daily Caller that she learned about beforehand which would have named her as the anonymous complainant from April 2016.
 Keyes denied her allegations, saying, "This false accusation is made by someone who has proven to be repeatedly dishonest about her own life.
 This is yet another example of her dishonesty."

 Following these reports, a total of fourteen additional women subsequently came out with allegations of improper behavior; ten of them remained anonymous.
 One report said that in 2013, Keyes had been barred from entering The Wall Street Journal opinion section's offices without appointment due to complaints made by female employees.
 Bret Stephens, then the deputy editor of the Wall Street Journal's opinion section, called Keyes a "disgrace to men" and "a disgrace as a Jew" in barring him from the office, and Keyes later sent apology emails "for being less than gentlemanly."
-Another women, a North American immigrant to Israel, described an "aggressive, sexual advance", which she described in detail, made by Keyes weeks after he became Prime Minister Benjamin Netanyahu's spokesperson for the international media.
+Another woman, a North American immigrant to Israel, described an "aggressive, sexual advance", which she described in detail, made by Keyes weeks after he became Prime Minister Benjamin Netanyahu's spokesperson for the international media.
 Israel's Channel 10 reported that two female employees at the Washington, DC, think tank Foundation for Defense of Democracies had also complained to their superiors about Keyes having "harassed" them in 2013.
 In response, Keyes said that "all of the accusations are deeply misleading and many of them are categorically false."